kalost07/SilenceBrokenBy/README.md

 # How it works

 Every second, the program rolls to see if it will play something.
 If the roll is successful, it will play a random file from the ones specified in [config.json](config.json).
-The chance for success for every roll is also located in [config.json](config.json), with the key "odds".

 ## How to use

 Just download the latest release from the side and run `start.bat`.
 It's that easy.

+If you want to modify the config, here are the items:
+- `"base_odds"` represents the initial chance that a sound will be played.
+It should be between 0 and 1.
+- `"rest_period"` represents for how many cycles the odds will be reduced after a sound is played.
+- `"interval"` represents the time between cycles, in seconds.

 ## How to contribute